ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 * Send an message: from the specified email address to the specified recipients with specified message subject and body text.

-* Query messages of a single user, a list of users, or the whole tenant and return a list of messages matching the criteria: message sender, messages from a specific Well-known folder, a time frame for when the message was received, text contained in the message subject or the message body, whether the message has attachments.
+* Query messages of a single user, a list of users, or the whole tenant and return a list of messages matching the criteria:
+  * message sender
+  * messages from a specific Well-known folder
+  * message received date
+  * text contained in the message subject or the message body
+  * whether the message has attachments.

   Detailed results are returned in the Exchange Online Query Message Results data table.

 * Delete a single specified message from a specified email address.